RHEcosystemAppEng/amq-cob/manualconfig/security/readme.md

 ```
 </details>

-* As the two way tls between the broker and the router makes use of SASL Plain mechanism, install the SASL Plain Plugin on router
+* If the two way tls between the broker and the router makes use of SASL Plain mechanism, install the SASL Plain Plugin on router
 ```shell
 yum search cyrus-sasl
 yum install cyrus-sasl-plain.x86_64